The tax form you receive indicating total UI benefits received and taxes withheld during a calendar year.

 4th Quarter – October 1 through December 31

-To receive a benefit payment after filing the initial claim for benefits, the individual must certify their eligibility by filing a weekly claim.
+To receive a benefit payment after filing your initial claim for benefits, you must certify your eligibility by filing a weekly claim.

 COMBINED WAGE CLAIM (CWC)

-An Iowa claim in which the wages earned during a base period in Iowa are combined with the base period wages earned in another state to qualify for benefits or to increase the benefit amounts.
+An Iowa claim in which the wages earned during a base period in Iowa are combined with all base period wages earned in other states to qualify for benefits or to increase the benefit amounts.

 COMBINED WAGE CLAIM TRANSFER (CWC-T)

-Iowa wages transferred to another state for use on a UI claim.
+Iowa wages transferred to another state for use on an unemployment insurance claim.

-Work performed for an employer who is subject to the Iowa Employment Security Law and who pays UI taxes.
+Work performed for an employer who is subject to the Iowa Employment Security Law and who pays unemployment insurance taxes.
 It is also known as insured employment.

-Wages paid to an employee by an employer who is required to pay UI taxes.
+Wages paid to an employee by an employer who is required to pay unemployment insurance taxes.